Bluff wedding cluster tied with Auckland College as biggest in the country

 He had reportedly returned from a trip overseas in the week before the wedding.

+The man has issued a short statement through Air NZ, saying he followed recommended cabin crew guidelines while at work.

+"Air New Zealand's employee, as all operating cabin crew, adhered to the Ministry of Health's guidance which includes hygiene and PPE measures," the statement said.

-On Thursday, he issued a statement that he was deeply upset by what had happened and the implication that he had done anything wrong.
+"Our colleague is deeply upset by what has happened and the implication in comments published in the media that he did anything wrong."

 The death of an elderly Invercargill man who was believed to have the virus has also been linked to the cluster.